srid/master/README.md

 2. If not, exit (nothing to do)
 3. If yes, clone the repository
 4. Rename the branch from "main" to "master"
-5. Push the new branch and delete the old one
+5. Push the new branch
 6. Update the repository's default branch setting
+7. Delete the old one

 ## Example